tarantool/doc/sphinx/reference_lua/digest.rst

 Incremental methods in the digest package
 =========================================

 Suppose that a digest is done for a string 'A', then a new part 'B' is appended to the string, then a new digest is required.
 The new digest could be recomputed for the whole string 'AB', but it is faster to take what was computed before for 'A' and apply changes based on the new part 'B'.
-This is called multi-step or "incremental" digesting, which Tarantool supports with crc32 and with murmur ...
+This is called multi-step or "incremental" digesting, which Tarantool supports with crc32 and with murmur...

 .. code-block:: lua